Advancing Racial Equity: Progress

 - Conducted a planning retreat attended by over 60 community organizers from Greater Lawndale and Auburn Gresham, as we prepare to launch two neighborhood community centers in Auburn Gresham and North Lawndale.
 Coordinating the existing efforts of relevant UIC units (OSHA, PACT, VPUA, VPAES, the Center for Literacy, several Colleges and Centers), as well as individual faculty and staff, who are already engaged in these neighborhoods.
 Finalizing financial and space plans for both centers to be launched in 2023.
 Continuing and expanding existing partnerships in Little Village, Pilsen and other neighboring communities.

 - Support for the growth and Development of the African American Alumni Council by providing a staff person solely devoted to support the council in planning and implementation of alumni programming initiatives

 *More Public Safety goals will be announced at a later date.

 public safety advisories

-- Effective this month, the UIC Police Department will no longer routinely use race, ethnicity or national origin as a descriptor in public safety advisories.
+- The UIC Police Department no longer routinely uses race, ethnicity or national origin as a descriptor in public safety advisories.